bjray/snap/README.md

 * Recommendations to make effective, well-designed plugins are in [PLUGIN_BEST_PRACTICES.md](docs/PLUGIN_BEST_PRACTICES.md)

 ### Become a Maintainer
-With higher commitment comes higher rewards.
 Snap maintainers are here to help guide Snap, the plugins, and the community forward in a positive direction.
+Think you're ready to be a maintainer?
+Check out [Responsibilities of a Maintainer](docs/MAINTAINERS.md#responsibilities-of-maintainers) and open an issue requesting to be added to the [Maintainers list](docs/MAINTAINERS.md).

 Maintainers of Snap and the Intel created plugins are selected based on contributions to the project and recommendations from other maintainers.
-Review [Responsibilities of a Maintainer](InsertLink) to see if you are ready to become a maintainer.
+The full list of active maintainers can be found [here](docs/MAINTAINERS.md).

 ## Code of Conduct
 All contributors to Snap are expected to be helpful and encouraging to all members of the community, treating everyone with a high level of professionalism and respect.
 See our [code of conduct](InsertLink) for more details.

 ## Security Disclosure

-The Snap team take security very seriously.
+The Snap team takes security very seriously.
 If you have any issue regarding security, please notify us by sending an email to snap-security@intel.com and not by creating a GitHub issue.
 We will follow up with you promptly with more information and a plan for remediation.

 ## License
 Snap is Open Source software released under the [Apache 2.0 License](LICENSE).

-## Contributors
-### Initial Authors
-All contributors are equally important to us, but we would like to thank the [initial authors](AUTHORS.md#initial-authors) for helping make open sourcing snap possible.

-### Maintainers
-Among the many awesome contributors, there are the maintainers.
-These maintainers may change over time, but they are all members of the **@intelsdi-x/snap-maintainers** team.
-See the full list of active maintainers [here](https://github.com/orgs/intelsdi-x/teams/snap-maintainers).

-Maintainers contribute regularly in at least one of the following capacities:
-* Direction/Design: Meaningfully contributing to RFC or design comments
-* Code Contributions: Submitting pull requests for either bug fixes or features
-* Support: Active participation in a support role in some form (code reviews, addressing questions, triaging issues)

-Maintainers aim to address comments and questions as quickly as possible.
-To get some attention on an issue just tag **@intelsdi-x/snap-maintainers**.
-If at any time, you don't get a quick enough response, reach out to us [on Slack](http://slack.snap-telemetry.io)

-If a maintainer is consistently unable to perform the above actions they will be asked to withdraw from the maintainer group.
-This does not preclude them from becoming a maintainer at a later date.

 ## Thank You
 And **thank you!** Your contribution, through code and participation, is incredibly important to us.